Section 4 of the IPC Membership Contract

 We will take our individual and collective needs and brainstorm ways in which we can reduce the work load and share the resources, (energy and waste streams included) and with that plan of action calculate an approximate amount of hours it will take to provide us all with the needs and benefits we desire.
 We then take this number and divide it by the number of full participants involved.
-If there are not enough hours to provide for them both needs and wants then obviously the needs will be met first when deciding on our shared work load in the community.
+If there are not enough hours to provide for them both needs and wants then obviously the needs will be met first when deciding on our shared work in the community to become more self sustaining.
 It is in our interest to be as efficient as possible, yet also enjoy what we are doing.

-Each participant takes on the responsibility to complete a certain amount of Shawolo hours in a certain period of time.
-The amount of Shawolo hours changes as our collective needs change.
+Each participant takes on the responsibility to complete a certain amount of Shawoho in a certain period of time.
+The amount of Shared Work Hours changes as our collective needs change.